Shutterstock Inc. (SSTK) Beta Value: Understanding the Market Risk - News Heater

 SSTK) stock’s latest price update

-Shutterstock Inc. (NYSE: SSTK) has seen a decline in its stock price by -3.10 in relation to its previous close of 51.68.
-However, the company has experienced a -6.20% decline in its stock price over the last five trading sessions.
+Shutterstock Inc. (NYSE: SSTK)’s stock price has plunge by -9.80relation to previous closing price of 51.45.
+Nevertheless, the company has seen a -10.78% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/23/23 that Meta Agrees to Sell Giphy on Regulator’s Order

 SSTK’s Market Performance

-Volatility was left at 3.34%, however, over the last 30 days, the volatility rate increased by 2.94%, as shares surge +5.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.44% lower at present.
+Volatility was left at 3.81%, however, over the last 30 days, the volatility rate increased by 5.02%, as shares sank -6.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -12.10% lower at present.

 Insider Trading